 Medley credits her family for her tenacity and ability to go with the flow.
 She derives her passion for life from her parents, Diane and John Cinkala.
 The family’s history in the Berkshires dates back to 1890, when her mother’s family, the Magadinis, arrived in the Berkshires and established themselves as masons and builders.
-In 1949, her father’s family, the Cinkalas, moved from their Brooklyn brownstone to a 180-acre farm in Great Barrington.
+In 1949 her father, John, came from Brooklyn with the intention of helping out on his brother’s farm.
 He met Diane and then, he says with a twinkle in his eye, “I never went back to Brooklyn again.”

-At the time the Medleys purchased the estate, which Dorinda named Blue Stone Manor during the course of her first season on the show, they had no idea Dorinda’s family was involved in making the foundation of the house.
-In fact, her great-grandfather, John Viola, built the foundation, and her grandfather, Adorno “AJ” Magadini, moved one-third of the house across the property in 1945.
+At the time the Medleys purchased Blue Stone Manor, they had no idea Dorinda’s family was involved in making the foundation of the house.
+Her sister, Melinda, who lives in Ashley Falls, recalls their grandfather, Tully, building the foundation and moving one-third of the house across the property.
 “Not only does Dorinda have a strong connection with the Berkshires and her family but also with this house,” writes Barbara Syer, president of the Great Barrington Historical Society, in a letter.